So, hearing unfamiliar vehicle noise coming from your vehicle, can cause panic in many drivers.

 - What is the temperature outside?

-So, Armed with these answers you are well on your way to solving your problem.
+For now we are going to concentrate on noises, that come from your engine.
+So, armed with these answers, you are well on your way, to solving your problem.

 Valve Train Noise